Wikia/app/extensions/wikia/WikiFactory/DeadWikis/README.md

 * `contentpages`: the are at most 4 content pages (i.e. non-redirects in NS_MAIN)
 * `pvlast3month`: the wikis received at most 39 page views in the last three months

 All rules need to be meet in order to mark a wiki for deletion.
-The deletion itself is handled by [`Close/maintenance.php` script](https://github.com/Wikia/app/tree/dev/extensions/wikia/WikiFactory/Close).
+The deletion itself is handled by [`Close/maintenance.php` script](https://github.com/Wikia/app/tree/dev/extensions/wikia/WikiFactory/Close) (after 30 days).

+## How is wiki marked?

+`city_public` entry in `wikicities.city_list` table is set to `0` for a wiki and `city_last_timestamp` is set to the current date.

 ## How it's run?